ripple/RLUSD-Implementation/doc/rlusd-ethereum-design.md

 Events are emitted when the state of the stablecoin contract changes.

-- `SignersChanged(address, address[], uint8[], uint256)` : The event is emitted when the `setSigners` method on the contract is called.
+- `SignersChanged(address, address[], uint8[], uint256)` : The event is emitted when the `setSigners` method on an account's `MultiSign` contract is called.
 The values here are the account `address` for which the signers were changed, signer addresses, their weights, and the quorum.

 - `Transfer(address, address, uint256)`: Emitted when value is moved from one account to another.